vezwork/Modal-css/README.md

 `myModal.set` takes one required argument: the content to insert, and one optional requirement: a css selector which selects a child DOM node of the modal to insert the content into.

-'myModal.dom' exposes the actual in-document DOM element of the modal,
+`myModal.dom` exposes the actual in-document DOM element of the modal.